Skip to main content

 Introduction

 Traits that have lost function are often lost through evolutionary time, yet some persist.
 Nonfunctional traits could be lost through direct selection against the trait (Dorken et al., 2004; Lahti et al., 2009), correlated responses to selection on other traits caused by pleiotropy or linkage disequilibrium (Yoshizawa et al., 2012), or the accumulation of selectively neutral mutations (Fong et al., 1995).
-In contrast, nonfunctional traits may be maintained by evolutionary constraint if the nonfunctional trait is genetically correlated with a different, functional trait (Lande, 1979; Walsh & Blows, 2009).
+In contrast, nonfunctional traits may be retained by evolutionary constraint if the nonfunctional trait is genetically correlated with a different, functional trait (Lande, 1979; Walsh & Blows, 2009).
 Nonfunctional trait loss could also be prevented if there is not enough standing genetic variation for selection to act on the trait (Lahti et al., 2009) or if weak selection against the trait is unable to overcome drift (Charlesworth, 2009).
-Both of these processes may be pronounced in species with small effective population sizes.
+Both processes may be pronounced in species with small effective population sizes.
 Determining the evolutionary processes shaping whether nonfunctional traits are retained or lost will have broad implications for our understanding of the interplay of direct selection, correlated responses to selection, and genetic drift (reviewed in Futuyma, 2010).

-Here, we use an elevational cline in short stamen number in Arabidopsis thaliana to investigate how evolutionary processes interact to shape variation in a trait that has lost function.
-Almost all of the 3,700 species in the Brassicaceae family have flowers with four long and two short stamens (Endress, 1992).
-While the function of short stamens is unknown, maintaining the stamen length difference is likely adaptive in wild radish, Raphanus raphanistrum, an outcrossing species within Brassicaceae (Conner et al., 2003; Waterman et al., 2023).
-However, A. thaliana evolved to be almost entirely self-fertilizing from an outcrossing ancestor between 0.5 – 1 million years ago (Durvasula et al., 2017; Tang et al., 2007).
+A. thaliana evolved to be almost entirely self-fertilizing from an outcrossing ancestor between 0.5 – 1 million years ago (Durvasula et al., 2017; Tang et al., 2007).
 In flowering plants, a transition from outcrossing to self-pollination and subsequent relaxation of selection for pollination often results in a suite of trait changes, called the ‘selfing syndrome’, that includes smaller flowers and reduced distance between the anthers and stigma (Sicard & Lenhard, 2011).
-Self-pollination also decreases local effective population size (Caballero, 1994), increasing the effects of genetic drift.
+Self-pollination also decreases local effective population size (Caballero, 1994), increasing the effects of genetic drift and thus reducing within-population genetic variation.

 Materials and Methods